The King's Daughter

 Lady of the Roses

-Crown of Destiny– The Making of a King -- Out now from End Table Books.
+Crown of Destiny– The Making of a King -- Out now from Speaking Volumes.

 Fifteenth century England is a dangerous place as the Wars of the Roses rage and the passions of a few determine the fate of a nation.